hjisaac/recommender-system/README.md

 ### Results (Example)

 This table shows the tried parameters and the related results.
+When $\beta$ is `None`, it means that feature vector (factor) is not integrated.

 | Sample size | $\beta$   | $\lambda$ | $\gamma$ | $\tau$ | $k$  | Epochs | RMSE Train   | RMSE Test    | Loss Train       | Loss Test        | Recommendation                                      |
 |-------------|-----------|-----------|----------|--------|------|--------|--------------|--------------|------------------|------------------|-----------------------------------------------------|